Jason-Kim1023/Jason-Kim1023/README.md

 Student learning Comp Sci @ UVA
 -------------------------------

 As a Sophomore in the College of Arts and Sciences majoring in Computer Science, I have grown to have a passion for all aspects of Computer Science.
 However, I have a particular interest in backend work.
-Currently, I am working on a real-time sign language recognition bot utilizing Keras, Tensorflow, and Open CV, an AWS EC2 instance to create a program, and a personal website utilizing React.js and CSS!
+Currently, I am working on a real-time sign language recognition bot utilizing Keras, Tensorflow, and Open CV, a stock trading bot utilizing my EC2 instance on my Linux VM, and a personal website utilizing React.js and CSS!

 * 🌍  I'm based in Fairfax, Virginia/Charlottesville,Virginia/Seattle, Washington
 * 🖥️  See my portfolio at [TBD - for now look at my LinkedIn!](https://www.linkedin.com/in/jason-kim-0325a0177/)